How Can Music Help With Animal Anxiety?

-“How can I help my pet with their anxiety?
+“How can I help animal anxiety?
 It is starting to affect their quality of life, and I would like to help them.”

 Okay, that sounds great!
 But what exactly is iCalmPet?